 The traditional bridal processionals are being used less and less these days.
 Brides are choosing popular songs that speak to them personally.
 Any song that

-people recognize will bring to mind the lyrics even if it is not sung and a good melody will always be effective even if many of your guests are not familiar with it.
+people recognize will bring to mind the lyrics even if it is not sung and a good melody will always be effective even if many of your guests are not familiar with

-craft a compelling instrumental performance out of it.
+to craft a compelling instrumental performance out of it.

 Keep in mind that when you program a tune that very few people know - the symbolism is lost on many of your guests.

 A really effective strategy is to use music that speaks to many people.